ホーム/ 研究/ コラボレーション/ コラボレーションプログラム

 Learn more

-In the 3D IC IIAP, imec explores cost-effective realization of 3D interconnect technology with through-silicon-via (TSV).
-Imec also explores 3D design to propose methodologies for critical design issues, enabling effective use of 3D interconnection on system level:
+In the 3D IC IIAP, imec explores cost-effective realization of 3D interconnect technology with through-silicon-via (TSV) and novel backside contact schemes. imec also explores 3D design to propose methodologies for critical design issues, enabling effective use of 3D interconnection on system level:

 • Electrical, thermal and thermo-mechanical characterization and optimization